Pepper Ann: Broadcast and home media

 Pepper Ann was aired as part of the Disney's One Saturday Morning block on ABC from 1997 to 2001.
-Select new episodes of the show were also shown (alongside reruns) on Disney's One Too on UPN during the 2000–01 season.
+Select new episodes of the show's third and fourth seasons were also shown (alongside reruns of previous episodes) on Disney's One Too in syndication (and UPN) during the 2000–01 seasons, during the months of February and November 2000, respectively.

 Starting on September 3, 2001, the series began syndication through Disney Channel, and also joined Toon Disney alongside Disney's Doug on an hour-long primetime block called The Magical World of Toons.
 Previously unaired episodes that had never aired on ABC or UPN made their premiere throughout early September on Toon Disney, and November 15–30 on Disney Channel.

 The series remained in syndication on Disney Channel until September 8, 2002.
 While Pepper Ann would leave regular syndication on Toon Disney in 2004, the show received a few marathons throughout 2007 and 2008, with the final one being played on July 20, 2008, the last time the show was broadcast on US television.

 All 65 episodes of the series were included on Disney+ on September 8, 2021 in the United States, with the episodes from season 4 listed under season 3 on the platform (due to them being produced concurrently), along with the episodes initially being listed in their package order.
 (Note: As of late 2024, the episodes listed under Season 3 were reordered from the initial order present from when the show was first added.)

 Internationally, the show aired on GMTV in the UK and RTÉ in Ireland.

+Broadcast discrepancies

+In 2003, following the show's original run, several TV sites would misorder the series based off its broadcast order, with certain episodes being mistitled or paired in reverse, and the show's third season (which was aired between ABC and UPN) split into two separate seasons.
+Due to the lack of sources available at the time, several sites erroneously cite several episodes from the fourth season (often cited as the fifth season) being broadcast from November 13-18, 2000.
+This has been debunked by contradictory airdates from TV guides and newspaper listings of the time citing earlier episodes airing in place of the presumed premieres.